 - Support your child by making a commitment to practices and showing up for games or performances.

 What PTAs Can Do

-- Fire Up Your Feet: National PTA initiative encouraging families to walk more to and from school—and in daily life—while keeping track of their steps.
+- Fire Up Your Feet: National PTA initiative encouraging schools, students and families in select states to walk more to and from school—and in daily life—while keeping track of their steps.